gwen-interpreter/gwen/README.md

 Evaluation Engines
 ------------------

-Gwen introduces the concept of user defined evaluation engines that can be mixed into the interpreter.
+Gwen introduces the concept of reusable evaluation engines that can be mixed into the interpreter.
 Evaluation engines map incoming steps to functions and operations on target APIs to evaluate behavior.
 You prescribe what steps are supported and how they are processed by implementing your own